ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Point squatting should be discouraged.
 Reviewers are encouraged to get sufficient information for registration requests to ensure that the usage is not going to duplicate one that is already registered and that the point is likely to be used in deployments.
 The zones tagged as "Private Use" are intended for testing purposes and closed environments.
 Code points in other ranges should not be assigned for testing.

-* Specifications are required for the "Standards Action With Expert Review" range of point assignment.
+* Specifications are required for the "Standards Action with Expert Review" range of point assignment.
 Specifications should exist for "Specification Required" ranges, but early assignment before a specification is available is considered to be permissible.
 When specifications are not provided, the description provided needs to have sufficient information to identify what the point is being used for.

 * Experts should take into account the expected usage of fields when approving point assignment.
 Documents published via Standards Action can also register points outside the Standards Action range.
 The length of the encoded value should be weighed against how many code points of that length are left, the size of device it will be used on, and the number of code points left that encode to that size.